 Preparation

-- Wash, peel and slice the potato to moderately thin slices (not very thin slices). (refer picture below)
+- Wash, peel and slice the potato to moderately thin slices (not very thin slices). (refer picture in the step by step section)

-- Add gram flour, rice flour, carom seeds, salt, chilli powder, ginger garlic & turmeric to a mixing bowl.
+- Add gram flour, rice flour, carom seeds, salt, chili powder, ginger garlic & turmeric to a mixing bowl.

 - Pour water and make a moderately thick batter.
-The batter must be of a medium consistency, neither too thick nor too thin.
+The batter must be of a medium consistency, neither too thick nor too runny. (check the pictures in the step by step section)

-- Taste the batter and add more salt or spice if needed.
+- If it is too runny you may adjust the consistency by adding little more flour.
+Taste the batter and add more salt or spice if needed.

-- Heat oil in a deep kadai or pan on a medium heat.
+- Heat oil in a fry pan on a medium heat.

 - While the oil heats, drain all of the water from the potatoes completely.